JasmineZhen218/BiGraph4TME/README.md

 *  `coorX`: x coordinate of the cell's spatial location; type: float
 * `coorY`: y coordinate of the cell's spatial location; type: float

-If available, after preprocessing, each row in `survival_d` and `survival_v` represents a single patient, and it should at least include the following columns:
+If survival data is available, after preprocessing, each row in `survival_d` and `survival_v` represents a single patient, and it should at least include the following columns:

 * `patientID`: patient id, which should match `patientID` in singleCell_d; type: string or integer
-* `status`: Survival Status; type: integer. for overall survival: 0: alive; 1: death for disease-specific survival: 0: alive; 1: disease-specific death for recurrence-free survival: 0: not recurrent; 1: recurrent
+* `status`: Survival Status; type: integer.
+    * overall survival: 0: alive; 1: death
+    * disease-specific survival: 0: alive; 1: disease-specific death
+    * recurrence-free survival: 0: not recurrent; 1: recurrent
 * `length`: survival time in month; type: float

 ## Fit BiGraph model with discovery set